 I’m not a vegan, but I’m only eating plants this month.
 Why?
 The main reason is simple: I know meat and dairy are hard on the environment and I eat way more than my fair share.
-Livestock creates about 14 percent of carbon emissions worldwide.
+Livestock creates over 14 percent of carbon emissions worldwide.
 According to the latest U.N. report on climate change, “balanced diets, featuring plant-based foods present major opportunities.”
 I don’t mean to be a downer, but I also don’t want to ignore this very important fact anymore.

 As a food editor, I think about eating and cooking constantly and I now have to think about it in a new way.
 Normally, the food in our house features eggs-a-minute, milk with more milk, daily yogurt and meat.
 My love of milk and cheese is deep.
 I’ve been seen buttering my cheese.
 I run a lot and food is my fuel.
 It’s my job, my obsession, and a daily source of comfort and joy, so going vegan—even for just a month—is a big change.